|

 - Shopping: Su most stores closed except backery, otherwise 8:00 to 20:00 for large supermarkets.

-- Wild Camping: good opportunities, south Germany a lot of farming with less opportunities - reach for forests.
+- Wild Camping: mostly tolerated, good opportunities, south Germany a lot of farming with less opportunities - reach for forests.

 The bicycle road no 2 leads from north to Prague, unfortunatly there are parts with gravel and even stairs - unbelievable.